Last updated: 24 July 2023

-If your child has Indefinite Leave to Remain (“settled” status), you are not able to apply for leave to remain on this basis if you are already in the UK.
+If your child has Indefinite Leave to Remain (rather than British citizenship, for example) you are not able to apply for leave to remain on this basis if you are already in the UK.
 You are able to apply for leave to enter the UK on this basis, but this page does not look at those types of applications.
 See our page on Visas here.

 A child with British citizenship

 If you have a child who has British citizenship, you may be able to apply for the right to remain in the UK under part of the immigration rules.
 These rules are known as “Appendix FM”.
-The FM is short for “Family Members”.
+FM is short for “Family Members”.

 If you are in a relationship with the child’s other parent/carer and they have British citizenship or Indefinite Leave to Remain, you need to look at the information on applying to stay as a partner.
 Read our Toolkit page on bringing an adult member of your family to stay with you in the UK below to find out more.

 Is your child British?

-A child may be British by birth.
-A child might be a British citizen if they were born in the UK on or after 1 July 2006 to a mother or father who is British or who has settled status (Indefinite Leave to Remain or EU Permanent Residence).
-If the child was born in the UK before 1 July 2006, to a British or settled mother, or a British or settled father who was married to the mother or later marries the mother, they might also be a British citizen.
+A child might be a British citizen if they were born in the UK on or after 1 July 2006 to a parent who is British or who had settled status.
+If the child was born in the UK before 1 July 2006, to a British or settled mother, or a British or settled father who was married to the mother (or later marries the mother), they might also be British.

 Seven years in the UK

-- that child is under 18 years old and is in the UK
+- that the child is under 18 years old and is in the UK

 - it would be unreasonable to expect the child to leave the UK.